Note

 world.markets["EOM"]

-In the market config we have 24 single market product which have a duration of one hour.
+In the market config we have 24 single market products which have a duration of one hour.
 And every time the market opens, the next 24 hours can be traded (see count).
 The first delivery of the market is 24 hours after the opening of the market (to have some spare time before delivery).

 The market configuration does not change over the different scenarios, because we use the same market setting as day-ahead market (dam) with all additional fields required for block and linked orders.
 We see that the market mechanism is our newly integrated class, named “pay_as_clear_advanced”.